 Figure 12: Same as Fig. 11 but comparing the ARIA (a-c), OPAC (d-f) and Di Biagio (2017) (g-i) refractive index databases for common assumptions of dust loading.

 Despite the differences in magnitude of signal among the three representative dust types considered, the trends in SWBTD associated with dust loading, atmospheric profiles, and the heights of the dust layers, were similar in the dry atmosphere.
-Thus, whereas variation in the dust mineralogy cannot be neglected when considering selection of SWBTD thresholds, it cannot explain the lack of a negative SWBTD dust signal as was observed in the 4 August 2016 missing plume case, particularly for the optically thick component of the missing plume residing over inland portions of the UAE.
+Thus, whereas variation in the dust mineralogy cannot be neglected when considering selection of SWBTD thresholds, it alone cannot explain the lack of a negative SWBTD dust signal as was observed in the 4 August 2016 missing plume case, particularly for the optically thick component of the missing plume residing over inland portions of the UAE.
 Thus, the role of water vapor must be considered for these IR-based dust detection techniques.

 4.3 Simulated Impacts of Water Vapor

 One practical way to illustrate the impact of water vapor on SWBTD-based dust detection under more realistic (non-idealized) conditions is via radiative transfer simulations of the SWBTD conducted on the fully-configurable environmental state of a forecast model.
-Specifically, we can examine the differential signal for dust as would be observed by satellite for spatially varying lofted dust within an atmosphere with and without water vapor.
+Specifically, we can examine the differential signal for dust as would be observed by a satellite for spatially varying lofted dust within an atmosphere with and without water vapor.
 A WRF-Chem forecast was used for this exercise, valid for 1200 UTC on 4 August 2016.
-Whereas the model does not capture the exact details of the dust and moisture distributions as observed, it does represent the dry- and moist-embedded dust plumes to an extent that is sufficient for the analysis of water vapor impacts.
+Whereas the model does not capture the exact details of the moisture and lofted dust distributions for this case, it is sufficiently representative to illustrate the impacts of water vapor on SWBTD-based dust detection.
 Fig. 10 demonstrates the representativeness of the model’s dust distribution for this case.
 For the radiative transfer calculations, again using the hybrid Eddington model of Deeter and Evans (1998) and following its implementation by Grasso and Greenwald (2004), we used dust concentration and spatial distribution as determined by WRF-Chem, and assigned dust optical properties based on the ARIA database described in Sect.
 4.2.